ignaciomsarmiento/ignaciomsarmiento.github.io/teaching/Tesis.md

 - [How to Get Started on Research in Economics?](http://econ.lse.ac.uk/staff/spischke/phds/get_started.pdf){:target="_blank"}.
 Steve Pischke
 - [A Few Tips for Being a More Successful Graduate Student](https://lubotsky.people.uic.edu/uploads/2/3/1/7/23178366/a_few_tips_for_being_a_more_successful_graduate_student_darren_lubotsky_2018.pdf){:target="_blank"}.
 Darren Lubotsky
+- [Sinning in the basement: what are the rules?
+The Ten Commandments of Applied Econometrics](http://www.principlesofeconometrics.com/poe5/writing/kennedy.pdf){:target="_blank"}.
+Peter E. Kennedy

 #### About presenting data